 They settled in the Volga German colony of Frank on 1 September 1767.
 Hans Kröning is recorded there on the 1767 census in Household No. 111 along with his new wife Anna Maria and her children (Margaretha, age 18; Johann Balzer, age 11 [surname not recorded]).

-The Oranienbaum passenger list records that Hans Kröning came frm the German village of Gersfeld.
-The 1767 census records that he came from the German village of Lussbach [it's possible that this could be Mosbach which is a few kilometers east of Gersfeld].
+The Oranienbaum passenger list records that Hans Kröning came from the German village of Gersfeld.
+The 1767 census records that he came from the German village of Lussbach [should be Mosbach which is a few kilometers southeast of Gersfeld].

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Fk093.